canlab/Paradigms_Public/CharitableDonationCompassion_online_paradigm/README.md

-this is a Ruby on Rails app from ~2012 paradigm is described in Ashar et al, Emotion
+this is a Ruby on Rails app from ~2012.
+The paradigm is described in Ashar et al, Emotion, and in Yarkoni, Ashar, Wager 2015, PeerJ